SebastianL18/Vector_Fitting_for_python/README.md

     - All options for _vectfit3_ configuration are defined as boolean variables, except asymp which has 3 possible states.
     - The new option "symm_mat" for _vectfit3_ configuration is added.
 This indicates when $F(s)$ samples belong to a symmetric matrix function in CMO.
 This is a common practice because it reduces the number of elements to fit.
 See test 4
+    - A new option, "RMO_data" is added for vecfit3 configuration.
+This shows that elements of an asymmetric matrix function are saved in Row Major Order into F(s), set as false for CMO.
+See test 5
     - A new method to sort the poles computed during the identification process is implemented.
     - Real and complex data is meticulously treated and differentiated through the entire process.
     - General code organization.
     - A new method to compute error plots is implemented.
 The new error is $log_{10}(error_{relative})$
     - Error graphs are now plotted outside the magnitude axis as a subplot in the same figure.
-    - Now "cmplx_ss" and "symm_mat" flags are also members of SER "dictionary".
+    - Now "cmplx_ss", "symm_mat" and "RMO_data" flags are also members of SER "dictionary".
 This is helpful when using the space-state model in external post-processing routines.
-    - ss2pr() subroutine is renamed as buildRES() and is modified to return just the residues matrixes, because poles are already given by vectfit() main function.
-    - tri2full subroutine, which is used to transform compressed results of a symmetric problem, is now internally called from buildRES() prior to compute residue matrixes.
-However can be imported from the module if it is needed.

-### In development
-Nowadays, some final details in _vectfit3.py_ are still in progress:
-* _"buildRES()"_ function that computes residues matrixes from SER, only considers symmetric data reduction.
-Therefore a subroutine to map the results from element-wise representation "vectfit default" to a full matrix representation, when original data belong to a non-symmetric matrix function must be created.
-This function should take into account the mapping method used, for instance Column Major Order (CMO) and Row Major Order (RMO).
+    - ss2pr() function is replaced by to buildRES().
+The new function only computes residue matrices because vectfit already returns the poles.
+    - The tri2full() function has been renamed to flat2full().
+Additionally, it has been modified to handle asymmetric matrix problems.

+## Contributions and development

 To contribute, give suggestions or report any bug please contact me:
  * Sebastian Loaiza Elejalde